Feminist foreign policy: Action Areas

 Gender equality and the empowerment of women is FIAP's core action area.
 In this area, Canada addresses, among other things, women's rights, violence against women, and women in the public sector.
 With this action area at the core of FIAP, 15% of Canada's bilateral development aid will be invested into initiatives that empower women and girls.

-The action area of Human dignity concerns itself with ensuring that low-income populations have access to basic needs.
+The action area of human dignity concerns itself with ensuring that low-income populations have access to basic needs.
 Such needs include education, food, water, and health care.
 Human dignity falls under the umbrella of female empowerment as women and girls often face more obstacles in fulfilling their basic needs.
 In this regard, FIAP emphasizes the importance of female access to reproductive health.
 In the following three years Canada has pledged that $650 million will be invested into programs that promote reproductive health such as abortion clinics, contraception distribution, and HIV/AIDS treatments.

 Growth that works for everyone is an action area that focuses on creating opportunities that further allow women to participate and benefit from local economic growth.
 Such opportunities include financial literacy training and lobbying for policy reform.

-The Environment and climate action action area addresses the effects of climate change on human livelihood, and particularly those of women as they are especially vulnerable to the negative effects of climate change.
+The environment and climate action action area addresses the effects of climate change on human livelihood, and particularly those of women as they are especially vulnerable to the negative effects of climate change.
 Initiatives in this area include including women in climate action discussions and providing women with funding to create innovative climate adaption techniques.

-Action area 5 is dedicated to Inclusive governance.
+Action area 5 is dedicated to inclusive governance.
 In this context, accomplishing inclusive governance involves the foundation of democracy, human rights, peace, and strong institutions, among other things.
 FIAP promotes inclusive governance through supporting women's rights and increasing women's access to politics, justice, and civil society.

-The action area of Peace and security focuses on fostering stability in states that are in/on the verge of violence, as well as improving peace policies such as the Global women, peace, and security agenda.
+The action area of peace and security focuses on fostering stability in states that are in/on the verge of violence, as well as improving peace policies such as the global women, peace, and security agenda.
 In line with FIAP's feminist lens, Canada seeks to improve peace and security through supporting female participation in peace-focused forums and organizations.
+Notable books on feminist foreign policy are Sex and World Peace by Valerie Hudson and Bananas, Beaches, and Bases by Cynthia Enloe.

+Slovenia

+Feminist foreign policy was introduced in Slovenia by Tanja Fajon, who at the time was the first woman to hold the position of Minister of Foreign Affairs.
+The idea was presented at the 26th Slovene diplomacy conference, which took place on January 25 and 26 2023 in Brdo pri Kranju, where Fajon announced changes of the official Slovenian foreign policy strategy.
+It also included a feminist foreign policy as one of its goals, which, according to Fajon, means advocating for gender equality.